Im-Rises/ParticleSystem/README.md

 Depending on you `operating system` you will need to install some libs, they are installed differently depending on your system, please follow one of the section below `Windows` or `Linux` or `MacOs`.

+For the compilation, follow the section `Compilation`.

+The controls are described in the section `Controls`.

 > **Warning**
 > Be sure to put the `imgui.ini` file in the same folder as the executable.